martinring/thesis/src/4-Timing.md

-Note how self-verification allows us to relax the development process: because we can prove the safety property at run-time, we do not need to specify all its preconditions at design time (here, we do not need to characterize the preconditions to make buildings and authorizations safe).
+Note how self-verification allows us to relax the development process: because we can prove the safety property at run-time, we do not need to specify all its preconditions at design time (here, we do not need to characterise the preconditions to make buildings and authorizations safe).
 This makes the development process more *agile* without compromising safety.